thereeceshow/Resources/docs to turn into wiki pages/projects/laravel-library.md

 ### Requirements

-*Do not begin using React.js until you have successfully completed the project.
+*Do not begin using React until you have successfully completed the project.
 This is a back end project; it does not need to look pretty, it needs to work.*

 To complete the assignment, you must complete the following: